thoth-station/solver/README.rst

 The output can be found at `here <https://pastebin.com/bKLbcXe1>`_.

+You can optionally also specify a list of indexes which should be checked for each package.

 Installation and Deployment
 ===========================

 .. code-block:: console

-  git clone git@github.com:thoth-station/solver.git
+  git clone git@github.com:thoth-station/solver.git thoth-solver cd thoth-solver
-  cd thoth-solver && export PYTHONPATH='.'
-  ./thoth-solver --help
+  PYTHONPATH='.' ./thoth-solver-cli --help

 This project is also released on
-`PyPI <https://pypi.org/project/thoth-solver>`_, so the latest release can be installed via pip or Pipenv:
+`PyPI <https://pypi.org/project/thoth-solver>`_, so the latest release can be installed via pip or `Pipenv <https://pipenv.readthedocs.io>`_:

 .. code-block:: console